 Repairing Your Credit Takes Time

-You can’t fix credit overnight.
-It probably took you a while to develop bad credit, so rebuilding your credit will take time and energy, but considering how important good credit is in our society, if you do take the steps to improve your credit score, it will be time and energy well spent.
+It probably took you a while to develop bad credit, so rebuilding will take time and energy.
+But considering how important good credit is for everything from renting an apartment to buying a car or home to applying for a new job, the steps you take to improve your credit score will be time and energy well spent.

 Barri Segal contributed to the reporting for this article.